 - Harvard Medical School

 Untreated HIV infection and HIV-related immunosuppression significantly increase the risk of acquiring opportunistic infections due to bacteria, viruses, fungi, and protozoa.
-These opportunistic infections were a major source of morbidity and mortality in HIV-infected patients prior to the development of effective antiretroviral therapy (ART) and still occur today, mostly in patients who are not receiving ART.
-Substantial advances in the prevention of opportunistic infections have been achieved.
-These strategies involve the use of antimicrobials, immunizations, and public health measures.
+These opportunistic infections (OIs) were a major source of morbidity and mortality in HIV-infected patients prior to the development of effective antiretroviral therapy (ART) and still occur today, mostly in patients who are not receiving ART.
+Strategies for the prevention of OIs involve the use of antimicrobials, immunizations, and public health measures.

 - Nightingale SD, Byrd LT, Southern PM, et al. Incidence of Mycobacterium avium-intracellulare complex bacteremia in human immunodeficiency virus-positive patients.
 J Infect Dis 1992; 165:1082.